ezhuk/dotfiles/README.md

 source ~/.bash_profile
 ```

 Alternatively, [GNU Stow](http://www.gnu.org/software/stow/) can be used to manage symlinks to the configuration files.
+Simply build and install it from source code if it is not available by default.

 ## License